blogmywiki/microbit-thermal-print/README.md

 ![alt text](http://www.suppertime.co.uk/blogmywiki/wp-content/uploads/2016/12/thermal-demo.jpg)

 ## Introduction
-A long time ago I made several printing gizmos with a Sparkfun thermal till-roll printer, driven by an Arduino or a Raspberry Pi.
+A long time ago I made several printing gizmos (like [The Little Box of Poems](http://www.suppertime.co.uk/blogmywiki/little-box-of-poems/)) with a Sparkfun thermal till-roll printer, driven by an Arduino or a
+Raspberry Pi.
-I thought it might be fun to see if I could drive the printer using a humble BBC micro:bit and some Python, and by golly you can.
+I thought it might be fun to see if you can drive the printer using a humble BBC micro:bit and some Python, and by golly you can!

 ## How to build one